 - establish a strong management system.
 This includes the identification of the factual circumstances involved in the extraction, transport, handling, trading, processing, smelting, refining, and alloying, manufacturing, or selling of products that contain minerals from conflict-affected and high-risk areas.
 Companies must adopt and clearly communicate to suppliers and the public their policy for the minerals.

 - identify and assess any actual and potential risks in the supply chain.

 - design and implement a strategy to respond to the identified risks.
 This may result, for example, in deciding to disengage with a supplier if the supplier is committing serious human rights abuses, such as child labour and torture.

 - carry out or obtain an independent third-party audit of the company’s activities, processes and systems related to minerals imported from conflict zones.

 - publicly report on their supply chain due diligence policies and practices.
 The aim is to generate public confidence in the measures companies are taking.

 The volume thresholds that trigger the application of the requirements are listed in Annex I to Regulation (EU) 2017/821.

-- from areas that are fragile post-conflict.
+- areas that are fragile post-conflict.

-- from failed states.
+- failed states.
 These include areas witnessing weak or non-existent governance and security, and widespread and systematic violations of international law, including human rights abuses.

 Tukes is the competent authority to carry out checks to ensure compliance with the requirements relating to the import of conflict minerals in Finland.
 Checks will begin in 2022.